Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

-Romps at the dog park have been traded for sedate and leisurely strolls for short distances.
-Just like humans, as dogs' age, they begin to move slower.
-Hearing and eyesight may be affected and any number of chronic illnesses or health conditions could be starting to manifest such as diabetes or cataracts.
+Romps at the dog park have been traded for leisurely strolls for short distances.
+Just like humans, as dogs age, they begin to move slower.
+Hearing and eyesight may be affected and any number of chronic illnesses or health conditions could be starting to manifest, such as diabetes or cataracts.

 Shortest Lived Dog Breeds

 3. Which Breeds Have the Longest Life Expectancy?